 Welcome!
 You've come to the right place if you need help coping with everyday stuff while working toward something better.
 Decluttering can help you do good, be better and get more of what you want.
 Collect your Special Free Download to find out more.
-Or scroll down to get the book!
+Or scroll down to buy the manual I follow !

-As a decluttering coach, I help you use decluttering, education and elbow grease -- along with discipline and courage -- to target disorder and tricky personal matters.
+As an Organiser & decluttering coach, I help you use decluttering, education and elbow grease -- along with discipline and courage -- to target disorder and tricky personal matters.
 These can really chew up your time and attention.
 When you get them under control you can redirect that energy to more forward-thinking projects.

 I especially like to work with helpers: caregivers, breadwinners with sidelines, creatives with day-jobs, working or go-it-alone parents, sole traders -- these and numerous other busy roles in the service of others can leave you surrounded with clutter and incomplete projects.

 I am creating a beautiful online program especially for helpful people who take their responsibilities seriously (that's you, Good Citizens!), who need and deserve more time for your own life projects.
 It streamlines your application of the The Everies Book (see below or read more here) to focus directly on the good stuff.

 The program is designed to help you take care of everything in manageable units so you can prioritise more effectively and take on projects close to your heart without letting other things slide.
 I have uploaded an economical Beta version consisting of a workbook & planner that you can start straight away by yourself.
 I'm working through it myself to continue developing supplementary material for the full version that will have greater coaching support.
 It's really helping!

 Meanwhile, see the main menu -- top left near the logo/Home button -- for heaps of other info and free options.

 When life or 'stuff' gets too confused, Inspector Ross will help you roll up your sleeves, restore order and get on with things.
 Read below, click around on the links and explore the menu.
 If you need help with anything, let me know!